-Table 7-2 ■ Setting Used to Configure a Perforce SCM Instance
+Table 7-2 - Setting Used to Configure an SCM Perforce Instance

-Perforce SCM Instance Setting Description URL (P4PORT) Provide the URL of the Perforce instance with which to synchronize.
+SCM Perforce Instance Setting etting Description URL (P4PORT) Enter the URL of the Perforce instance with which to synchronize.
 Note the following example URL formats: For a TCP connection tcp: <p4serverhostid>:<p4port></p4port></p4serverhostid> For an SSL connection ssl: <p4serverhostid>:<p4port></p4port></p4serverhostid> p4ServerHostID and p4Port identify the hostID (hostname or IP address) and port of the Perforce server.
 Username (P4USER) Provide the user name that has access to the Perforce depot to which this instance is synchronizing.
 If Perforce is configured with LDAP authentication, provide the LDAP user name.
 Password (P4PASSWD) Provide the password associated with the user name (see the previous field).
 If Perforce is configured with LDAP authentication, provide the LDAP password associated with the LDAP user name.
 If you are using a P4 ticket provided by the Perforce administrator, this field is optional.
-Branch Spec (P4CLIENT) Provide the path (in the following format) to the Perforce branch to which this instance is synchronizing: {depot}/{projectPath} The synchronization process will create a workspace for this branch on the Scan Server at the following location: {scanRoot}/{projectID}/{instanceID} Once the synchronization process copies the branch contents to this workspace, the workspace is scanned.
-Changelist No (Optional) Provide a changelist number only if this instance is synchronizing to a particular changelist.
+Branch Spec (P4CLIENT) Provide the path (in the following format) to the Perforce branch to which this instance is synchronizing: <depot>/<projectpath></projectpath></depot> Changelist No (Optional) Provide a changelist number only if this instance is synchronizing to a particular changelist.
 Otherwise, this value defaults to the latest revision.
 Label (Optional) Provide a label for the perforce branch.

-Configuring a Subversion SCM Instance
+Configuring an SCM Subversion Instance